Skip to content

 OpenAPI SpecDocumentation with all endpoints

-Nevr goes beyond CRUD APIs.
-It provides the architectural patterns needed for complex, real-world applications.
+Nevr provides the architectural patterns needed for complex, real-world applications.

 Why?
 When business operations span multiple services (inventory, payments, shipping), failures can leave your system in an inconsistent state.
 The Workflow Engine implements the Saga pattern with automatic compensation (rollback).